josh-dittmer/cs160-project/GOOGLE_MAPS_SETUP.md

 - Users can still enter addresses manually
 - Form validation still ensures city is "San Jose"

+## Known Limitations

+### Zipcode Accuracy
+The Google Places API sometimes returns **general area zipcodes** rather than building-specific ones.
+For example:
+- **1 Washington Square** (SJSU): API returns `95112` (neighborhood) instead of `95192` (campus-specific)
+- This is normal behavior and both zipcodes are valid for delivery

+Special buildings often have dedicated zipcodes, but the Places API defaults to the broader area code.
+For most residential addresses, the zipcode will be accurate.

 ## Troubleshooting

 ### "This page can't load Google Maps correctly"